byu-cpe/ecen526_website/_assignments/course_project.md

 - Everyone participated in the presentation equally

 **Project Artifact (5 points)**
-- Report points to code written for project
+- Report points to code written for the project
 - The code is well written

 **Project Scope (10 points)**